5nizza/aisy/README.md

 ## Test
-To run tests without model checking the models synthesized:
+To run tests without model checking of the models synthesized:

     ./run_func_tests.py